 - Avoid placing them near metal objects like flat wear or keys

 - Allow the battery to rest for 5 minutes after pulling the tab before inserting

 Following these simple rules can also significantly extend battery life.

 If you’re not wearing it, it’s still using energy to leave it on.
 Turn it off.
-Have a safe container in which to place it after you take it out, hopefully the one that came with the hearing aid.
-Open it up before storing, even for a short time, to prevent vampire battery drain that can be caused when moisture builds up in the hearing aid.
+Have a safe container in which to place it after you take it out, hopefully, the one that came with the hearing aids.
+Open it up before storing, even for a short time, to prevent battery drain that can be caused when moisture builds up in the hearing aids.

-It’s important to note that better quality batteries last longer and better quality hearing aids should use less battery.
+It’s important to note that better quality batteries last longer, and better quality hearing aids should use less battery.
 As savvy shoppers, it’s easy to just look for the best price.
-But with hearing aids and batteries you really do get what you pay for.
-Take a little time to evaluate your options and you make a decision that will save you time and money in the long run.
+But with hearing aids and batteries, you really do get what you pay for.
+Take a little time to evaluate your options and make a decision that will save you time and money in the long run.
 You should also do the math on rechargeable hearing aids – the technology has come a long way in the last few years.